 2. The numerical implementation of interpolation and curve fitting.

-3. An introduction to probability and distribution theory targetted to civil and environmental engineering applications.
+3. An introduction to probability and distribution theory targeted to civil and environmental engineering applications.

 4. Monte Carlo simulation: theory and practice.